Updated April 8th, 2026

 Why go: Fun, family-friendly “spot the shape” landmarks visible from town.

-Tip: Start early.
-Bring 1 liter of water per hour in hot months.
-Download offline maps.
+Tip: Start early, especially in warmer months.
+Bring at least 1 liter of water per hour and download offline maps before heading out.

 - Bell Rock Pathway (vortex site, wide trail, great for kids)